InfoSec812/pgevent/README.md

     DataSource pgDataSource;

-If you use the datasource parameter, all other *connection* parameters are ignored.
+If you use the pgDataSource parameter, all other *connection* parameters are ignored.
 The *channel* parameter, however, is always required.

+## URI Format

+    pgevent:[datasource] || [//dbHost:dbPort]/<database>/<channel>[?parameters]

+    pgevent:myDataSource/proddb/userupdates

+    pgevent://192.168.1.12:5432/proddb/groupupdates?pgUser=username&pgPass=secret

+    pgevent:///proddb/customerupdates   ## Uses all defaults

 ## Building And Installing